-Graduates of Critical Thinking for Acquisition Professionals receive 28 hours of instruction and earn 28 continuous learning points.
+Graduates of Critical Thinking for Acquisition Professionals receive 24 hours of instruction and earn 24 continuous learning points or 24 continuing legal education points.
 The course is open to anyone who has achieved DAWIA Level I, FAC Level I, or their equivalent.

 All sessions will proceed as scheduled, starting at 8:30 a.m., regardless of weather or Government shutdown.